 - Only usable by companies and users using Gmail.

 Choosing an email protocol

 For most users, the email protocol of choice is dictated by what system they use in their email server.
 Users with Microsoft Outlook and an Exchange server will almost always use MAPI.
-Users that utilize other clients like Thunderbird to connect to a free email server such as Gmail, or companies that use Office 365 will likely need to use SMTP settings.
+Users that utilize other clients like Thunderbird to connect to a free email server or companies that use Office 365 will likely need to use SMTP settings.
 Companies that use Gmail for their emailing will want to use Gmail API.

 Users that have their email account set up to use POP/SMTP settings in Outlook will not be able to use Acctivate’s MAPI settings for their email.